nmantani/FileInsight-plugins/README.md

     Convert binary of selected region into hex text
   * Hex text to binary data
     Convert hex text of selected region into binary
+  * Binary data to decimal text
+    Convert binary of selected region into decimal text
+  * Decimal text to binary data
+    Convert decimal text of selected region into binary data
+  * Binary data to octal text
+    Convert binary of selected region into octal text
+  * Octal text to binary data
+    Convert octal text of selected region into binary data
   * Binary data to binary text
     Convert binary of selected region into binary text
   * Binary text to binary data